 Manafort's acquitted, it'll be the pro-Trump side blasting the special counsel, blasting the whole process, urging for the dismissal of the office.

-Yeah, that's all gonna true.
+Yeah, that's all going to true.

 That's all predictable.